Mallory Burdette: 2011–2012

-Burdette's only tournament of 2011 was the 2011 US Open double tournament, where she received together with her partner Hilary Barte a wildcard.
+Burdette's only tournament of 2011 was the US Open women's doubles, where she received a wildcard together with her partner Hilary Barte.
 In the first round, they beat compatriots Alexa Glatch and Jamie Hampton in straight sets. – before advancing to the second round, where they lost against Andreja Klepač from Slovenia and Anna Tatishvili from Georgia.

-Burdette received a wildcard into the main draw of the 2012 Bank of The West Classic in Stanford.
+Burdette received a wildcard into the main draw of the 2012 Stanford Classic in California.
 In the first round, she defeated Anne Keothavong in three sets.
-She lost to Marion Bartoli in round two after leading in the first set.
+She lost to Marion Bartoli in round two, after leading in the first set.

-A week after her second round defeat in Stanford, on July 16, Burdette headed to compete in her first ITF event, a $10,000 hard court tournament held in Evansville.
-She qualified for the main draw following three straight-set victories.
-Burdette defeated Sally Peers, Naomi Osaka, Bojana Bobusic, and Julia Elbaba, and reached her first final on the ITF circuit.
-She faced no. 1 seed, Ying-Ying Duan, and won in two sets.
+A week after her second-round defeat in Stanford, on July 16, Burdette headed to compete in her first ITF event, a $10k hardcourt tournament held in Evansville.
+She qualified for the main draw following three straight-sets victories.
+Burdette defeated Sally Peers, Naomi Osaka, Bojana Bobusic, and Julia Elbaba, and reached her first final on the ITF Circuit.
+She faced top seed Duan Yingying and won in two sets.
 Burdette didn't drop a single set throughout the tournament.
 On top of that, she also managed a runner-up showing of doubles at the same event, partnering compatriot Natalie Pluskota.

-The following week, Burdette headed to Lexington to compete in a $50,000 hard court tournament, on a wildcard.
-She defeated no. 1 seed Olivia Rogowska and took her winning streak to ten when she defeated Jessica Pegula in straight sets.
+The following week, Burdette headed to Lexington to compete in the $50k hardcourt event there, on a wildcard.
+She defeated top seed Olivia Rogowska and took her winning streak to ten when she defeated Jessica Pegula, in straight sets.
 However, her unbeaten run was ended in the third round when she was defeated by Madison Keys.

-In the first week of August 2012, Burdette was a wildcard entry in the $100,000 Odlum Brown Vancouver Open.
-She defeated lucky loser Sherazad Benamar, Olga Savchuk, Olivia Rogowska, and Chichi Scholl to secure Burdette's place in the final.
-Another straight sets victory in the final over Jessica Pegula, gave Burdette her second ITF title within the space of a month.
+In the first week of August 2012, Burdette received a wildcard entry in the $100k Vancouver Open.
+She defeated lucky loser Sherazad Benamar, Olga Savchuk, Olivia Rogowska, and Chiara Scholl to secure her place in the final.
+Another straight-sets victory over Jessica Pegula brought Burdette her second ITF title within the space of a month.
 Similar to her first tournament win in Evansville, she won the title without dropping a set.
-As a result of the win in Vancouver, Burdette earned a main draw wildcard for the 2012 US Open.
-In the first round, Burdette defeated Swiss Timea Bacsinszky, backing it up with another straight sets win over Lucie Hradecká.
-Burdette's run came to an end in the third round, with a defeat to third seed Maria Sharapova.
+As a result of the win in Vancouver, Burdette earned a main-draw wildcard for the US Open.
+In the first round, Burdette defeated Swiss Timea Bacsinszky, backing it up with another straight-sets win over Lucie Hradecká.
+Burdette's run came to an end in the third round, with a defeat by third-seeded Maria Sharapova.